Mohammad Hafeez

-He was the fourth international player to play in the Caribbean Premier League and the first Pakistani player to be named to be chosen for Twenty20 tournament.
+He was the fourth international player to play in the Caribbean Premier League and the first Pakistani player to be chosen for Twenty20 tournament.
 He is nicknamed "The Professor".
 The major teams for which he played are Pakistan, Lahore, Lahore Lions, Guyana Amazon Warriors, Kolkata Knight Riders, Sargodha, Sui Gas Corporation of Pakistan.
 Hafeez scored his test career best of 224 runs against Bangladesh in 2015 at Khulna during the Dan Cake Series.

 In August 2018, he was one of the thirty-three players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).
 In December 2018, during Pakistan's series against New Zealand, Hafeez announced that he would retire from Test cricket following the conclusion of the tour, to focus on limited-overs cricket.
-Hafeez said that the time was right to retire from Test cricket and that he was honoured to represent Pakistan in 55 Test matches, including captaining the side.
+Hafeez said that the time was right to retire from Test cricket and that he was honoured to represent Pakistan in 55 Test matches, including captaining the team.

 After a lackluster personal ICC 2019 World Cup campaign albeit a match-winning 84 batting at number 4 against England in the round-robin stage in 2019, he found new life as a T20 specialist for Pakistan and various leagues across the world.
 This culminated in him being the leading run scorer in T20I cricket in the world in 2020.

 Domestic career

 Hafeez made his first-class debut in February 1999 for Sargodha against Karachi, opening the innings (13 and 6).
 He struck his maiden first-class century in September 2001, 112 off 121 for SNGPL versus Khan Research Laboratories at Rawalpindi.

-In the President’s Trophy at Rawalpindi (10 November 2012), Hafeez produced a dominant all-round display for SNGPL against United Bank Limited, taking 4 for 13 as UBL were dismissed for 165, then top-scoring with 193 off 301 balls (32 fours) in SNGPL’s 455/5 dec.
+In the President's Trophy at Rawalpindi (10 November 2012), Hafeez produced a dominant all-round display for SNGPL against United Bank Limited, taking 4 for 13 as UBL were dismissed for 165, then top-scoring with 193 off 301 balls (32 fours) in SNGPL's 455/5 dec.
 UBL folded for 74 in the second innings to give SNGPL victory by an innings and 216 runs.